Caledonian Canal: Middle section

 The final part of the canal on this section runs from the lock to Loch Oich, and includes the abutments of a small swing bridge which formerly provided an accommodation crossing over the canal.
 The more modern Aberchalder swing bridge carries the A82 over the canal.
 A single-storey three bay cottage designed by Telford once provided housing for the bridge keeper.
 Nearby is the old bridge that carried the road over the River Oich, which was probably designed by James Dredge in the 1850s.
 It is a chain suspension bridge, and a long dry stone causeway provides access from the east.
 The A82 crosses the river on a three-arched concrete bridge designed by Mears and Carus-Wilson and constructed in 1932.
 Loch Oich is the summit of the canal, at 106 ft above sea level, and despite its relatively small size compared to Loch Ness and Loch Lochy, it provides most of the 41.2 e6impgal of water that is required each day to keep the canal operating.

 The short section of canal between Loch Oich and Loch Lochy is crossed by a plate girder swing bridge carrying the A82 road at its northern end, and ends at a pair of locks at its southern end.
 Two jetties project out into Loch Lochy, and much of the structure is built on reclaimed land.
 A single-storey store with basement stands to the east of the locks, which was probably used to store materials and to provide stabling for horses while the canal was being constructed.
-On the west bank is Glenjade Cottage, dating from 1840–60, which was once a pair of cottages but was converted into a single dwelling in the late 20th century.
+On the west bank is Glenjade Cottage, dating from 1840 to 1860, which was once a pair of cottages but was converted into a single dwelling in the late 20th century.
 Ivy Cottage was also built for lock keepers, but was completed for the opening of the canal, and so is older than Glenjade cottages.